 Netflix doesn't say that people using VPNs or proxies will have their accounts banned, but only that they will be limited to watching content available in their own country.

 This has implications on those using VPNs to 'virtually cross borders' and means you access a foreign Netflix service at your own risk - the company is unlikely to ban you or remove your account, but it does have the right to.

 How to use a VPN to watch American Netflix

 Now you've read all the warnings, it's up to you whether you still want to use a VPN to watch US Netflix.

 Assuming you do, the first step is to download a VPN to your computer or device (some are browser plugins rather than apps, but they all work in very similar ways).
 We're using NordVPN as an example, but the steps will be similar for any of our recommended VPNs.

-Go to Nord's website and click Buy Now.
+Go to NordVPN's website and click Buy Now.
 Normally, there are three versions available, with the cheapest costing $2.75 per month if you opt for the three year plan.
-There's also $3.29 month if you commit to two years.
-Alternatively, you can choose to opt for a one-month plan for $11.95 or a one year plan for $5.75.
+There's also $3.29 month if you commit to two years, or you can choose to opt for a one-month plan for $11.95 or a one year plan for $5.75.
 There is a 30-day money back guarantee available too.

 Once you've signed up and downloaded and installed the app, you'll need to launch it on your computer or device.

 Once the app is open, you'll need to connect to the country you're trying to trick Netflix into thinking you're in.
 In this case, you want to choose US.
 You can do so by navigating to the US on the Map view and choosing a pin in the US, but a simpler method is to click 'list' and choose US from there.

 After a few moments, you should be connected.
 You can now browse to Netflix and you should find that you have access to the US content.